PixelMister/Pokengine/docs/Using_This_Guide/understanding-datatypes.md

 Value | Function
 --------------|-------------
-map/map+n/map-n|Depth offset is relative to the base position on the map. `n` is the number of pixels in front of the object the player needs to be to appear in front of it. void/void+n/void-n | Depth offest is relatvive to the void, or the map background. fore/fore+n/for-n | Depth offset is relative to just abouve the foreground or always above the player. back/back+n/back-n | Depth offset is relative to just above the background, or always behind the player. bottom/bottom+n/bottom-n | Depth offset is relative to the map but behind the shadows.
+void | Depth offest is relatvive to the void, or the map background. back | Depth offset is relative to just above the background, or always behind the player. bottom | Depth offset is relative to the map but behind the shadows. map | Depth offset is relative to the base position on the map. `n` is the number of pixels in front of the object the player needs to be to appear in front of it. fore | Depth offset is relative to just abouve the foreground or always above the player. hud | Depth offset is relative to above the weather.
+The hud canvas is actually separate from the game canvas: game < weather < hud < fadeout.

 The pixel offsets (`+n` or `-n`)especially when working with a depth other than `map`, are primarily used to place objects relative to one another.